Air Seychelles Logo

 The seagulls in the logo now resemble soaring doves, a change filled with meaning.
 These birds, with wings spread to encompass the islands, symbolize peace and prosperity.
 This imagery underscores Air Seychelles’ dedication to bringing tranquility and well-being to its passengers and the communities it connects.

 While the logo’s font remains the same, linking to its heritage, the colors have been updated to two shades of blue.
-The lighter blue stands for the sky, representing the boundless opportunities of air travel, while the darker blue reflects the ocean’s depth, mirroring the serene journey through the skies and seas that Air Seychelles’ planes undertake.
+The lighter blue represents the sky, evoking the boundless opportunities of air travel.
+In comparison, the darker blue reflects the ocean’s depth, mirroring the serene journey through the skies and seas that Air Seychelles’ planes undertake.

 FAQ

 Air Seychelles has planes flying far, near, and within the islands.
-They use Airbus and Viking planes, which are chosen for being good on fuel and comfy for travelers.
+They use Airbus and Viking planes, chosen for their fuel efficiency and comfort.
 Here’s a quick look at what they fly:

 • Airbus A320-251N: They have two for longer trips, S7-PTI and S7-VEV.
 These planes have seats for business and economy-class travelers.
 They’re liked because they use less fuel and are quieter.
 S7-PTI joined the fleet on March 18, 2020, and S7-VEV on July 31, 2019.

 • Viking DHC-6-400 Twin Otter: These are for flying within Seychelles.
 They are perfect for short landings and takeoffs, which are great for reaching smaller islands.
 Air Seychelles has a few, including S7-BRD (got on July 21, 2014), S7-DNS (October 9, 2015), S7-FAR, S7-LDI, and S7-PRN.
-They all have 19 seats, all in the economy, for quick island hops.
+They all have 19 economy seats for quick island hops.

 Who owns the Air Seychelles?